btajfel/Gold-Team/README.md

 ## Frontend
 ### Project setup

-1. Download all the React Native dependencies, following the Getting Started Tutorial at https://facebook.github.io/react-native/docs/getting-started.html
+1. Download all React Native dependencies, following the Getting Started Tutorial at https://facebook.github.io/react-native/docs/getting-started.html
 2. Clone the GoldTeam repository from GitHub onto your local machine.
-3. Make sure you're in the directory with the GoldTeam folder and run the following command:
+3. Run the following command to install expo:
     ```
-    react-native init GoldTeam
+    npm install -g expo-cli
     ```
-4. Run the app on a simulator.
-Make sure you have Xcode/AndroidStudio downloaded on your computer and run the following commands:
+    \* Download the Expo Client app from your phone's app store if you want to simulate the app on your own phone
+4. Make sure there is no node_modules folder in the project directory:
+    ```
+    cd GoldTeam
+    rm -rf node_modules/
+    ```

+5. Install all the required packages
+    ```
+    cd GoldTeam
+    npm install
+    ```
+6. Run the development server
+    ```
+    cd GoldTeam
+    npm start
+    ```
+7. From here you can run the app through the iOS or Android simulators.
+You can also run the app on your phone if you have the Expo Client app and scan the QR code.

 #### iOS